Finding Textiles in Kyoto and surrounds (updated 28/11/24)

 Osaka - Museum of Ethnology

-I haven't had a lot of time to explore Osaka itself for fabrics but really enjoyed the Museum of Ethnology (Minpaku) which has loads of lovely costumes and textiles and a great gallery which has temporary exhibitions, often textiles.
+I really enjoyed the Museum of Ethnology (Minpaku) which has loads of lovely costumes and textiles and a great gallery which has temporary exhibitions, often textiles.
 You have to walk through the park to get there, which is lovely.
 Go to their website by clicking on the blue writing and then click access on their web page to find public transport to get to the Museum.

 Kurashiki